 Released on @moltenkeys / @cuppagumbo , every Friday for 12 weeks will see a new single from that session, paired with an image by @jaykammy which has been wrapped in @labrumlondon textiles.

 On the 6th December, the full compilation will be released alongside the 3 part documentary series about the music’s production and the 12 part photo series by @jaykammy .

-We started Molten Keys LTD in our garden shed/studio as an outlet for independent music we believe in.
+We started Molten Keys LTD in our garden shed/studio in South London as an outlet for independent music we believe in.
 Most of the music was recorded in the shed (we called it 'The Lodge').

 Only the best music.

 We also throw great parties.
 Try one!